Darshh09/Darshh09/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working as a Android Developer at Big Business App.
+- 👨🏽‍💻 I’m currently working as a Software Developer at QuantelAI.
 - 🌱 I’m currently exploring New Technologies with a big interest in Building Single Page Application With Multiple Tasks.
 - 🤔 My interests are Developing Apps, Explore New Tech And learn Them and developing some useful and cool stuff xD
 - 💼 I’m pursuing a Bachelor's degree in Computer Science Engineering.